-Syrian warplanes strike near Damascus despite ceasefire: Syrian Observatory
+Syrian warplanes strike near Damascus despite ceasefire - Syrian Observatory

 On Sunday, six air strikes hit the towns of Douma and Ain Terma in rebel-held Eastern Ghouta, it reported.

+Numerous attempts at a lasting ceasefire in western Syria, where rebels have lost ground to government forces and their allies over the last year, have often collapsed with both sides trading the blame.

+The United States, Russia and Jordan reached a ceasefire and "de-escalation agreement" for southwestern Syria this month, which has reduced violence.
+That agreement did not include Eastern Ghouta.

 Reporting by John Davison.
-Editing by Jane Merriman
+Editing by Jane Merriman and Toby Chopra